-- Face must be approximately the size of a quarter. - Timepiece must be divided into minutes and have a second hand sweep.
+- Face should be no smaller than a quarter. - Timepiece must be divided into minutes and have a second hand sweep.

 Digital watches are acceptable if they have a constant readout of hours, minutes and seconds.

 8.04 Time Check

 Operators must set their timepieces according to the official window clock at the base and according to any time checks given by the Transit Control Center (TCC).
 Operators are not to utilize the radio display for checking time or setting their watch.